 WHY CHOOSE THIS COURSE?

 Over the last 25 years Truro and Penwith College has produced graduates from their education courses, who have become primary school teachers and headteachers.
-The new FdA Teaching and Learning course has been re-approved to ensure up to date knowledge to continue to ensure that we make primary educators of the 21st century.
+The FdA Teaching and Learning course provides up to date content about the primary sector to enable future teachers of the 21st century to develop their knowledge and skills.

-The course supports key elements of education, such as safeguarding, children’s mental health and well-being, the primary curriculum and reflective practice where specific assessments are used to determine student progression in personal and professional skills.
+The course supports key elements of education, such as safeguarding, teaching and learning, children’s mental health and wellbeing, the primary curriculum, child development and progress, inclusion and reflective practice.
 Within Year One (Level 4) there is a key module: Personal and Professional Skills Development to focus and aid student’s transition onto a level 4 qualification.
 It also explicitly focuses on the individual student for both their professional and personal development academically and within the work-based educational setting.
 The course has been mapped clearly to Level 6 courses to allow progression on to Top up Education qualifications that are highly recognised by local Initial Teacher Training Providers.

 TOP COURSE HIGHLIGHTS